nl-rse/nl-rse.github.io/README.md

 meetings and raise awareness for the scientific recognition of research software.

-As a start, we think of organizing a meetup of Research Software Engineers in the second half of 2017.
+We are planning to organize a meetup of Research Software Engineers in the second half of 2017.
+Signup to our mailing list to stay informed about any activities!

 April, 2017